Biting, pinching and hair-pulling: why babies and toddlers do it

 If you think your child is biting, pinching and hair-pulling because they can’t find words for feelings like frustration or anger, it’s important to stay calm.
 This will teach your child about how to deal positively with strong emotions.
 You can also help your child learn words for feelings.
 For example, you could say something like, ‘You look like you’re feeling angry’.

 If the behaviour is about getting your attention, taking your attention away from your child sends them a very powerful message about how you’re feeling.
 For example, you can turn away or move away from your child.

 If your toddler is biting for stimulation or because they’re hungry, you could offer crunchy food like crackers or vegetable sticks, a drink bottle with a straw, or a teether.

 If your child keeps biting, pinching or hair-pulling, try to be consistent in the way you respond.
 This will help your child learn about appropriate behaviour.

 If your toddler bites, pinches or pulls the hair of another child

 If your child bites or hurts another child, stay calm and get in quickly with an apology to the child and the other parent.
 You can also comment on how the other child feels – for example, ‘Sam is crying because pinching hurts’.
 If you show care and concern for the other child, it can help your child learn about empathy.

 Next, remove your child from the situation and help your toddler calm down if they need you to.

 Depending on how upset the other child is, a short note or text to the parent to say sorry might also help.

 Your GP or child and family health nurse can get you started.
-If you need it, the GP or nurse can refer you to a child psychologist or paediatrician.
+If you need it, the GP or nurse can refer you to a psychologist, occupational therapist or paediatrician.
 These specialists can help you work out whether there’s a reason for your child’s behaviour that needs further assessment or a specific treatment plan.